-Erub Arts is world famous for their ghost net sculptures having exhibited their works internationally on many occasions.
-They have a reputation for exhibiting and collaborating in a cross-cultural context as they strive to raise awareness around ocean pollution.
+ERUB ARTS is internationally acclaimed for producing its signature ghost net sculptures.
+Its artists have a reputation for exhibiting and collaborating in a cross-cultural context as they strive to raise awareness around ocean pollution.

 Commercial Gallery Partners:

-Image: Erub Arts collaboration, Bid Pakai, 2019.
-Ghost net, 215cm.
+Image: Erub Arts collaboration, Bid Pakai 2019.
+Ghost Net, 215cm.
 Collection of Le Harvre Museum, France.
-Photo: Lynnette Griffiths
+Photo: Lynnette Griffiths.
+Courtesy: Erub Arts.